Vallejo, CA 94591

 Besides drawing more business to the northeast quadrant, Vallejo could draw more jobs and business through development on the nearby Solano County Fairgrounds property, Wilson said.
 Businesses are looking at the northeast quadrant and other parts of Vallejo, but nothing is definite, city Community Development Analyst Annette Taylor said.
 One potential business looking at a spot near the auto mall is an In-N-Out Burger franchise, Taylor said.
 However, zoning requirements would need to be amended before that business could come in, she added.
 "We hope the Toyota location becomes available.
 Maybe that will attract a good user," Taylor said.
 At least two other businesses were also vying for the closed Ford dealership, Taylor said.
 In addition, Solano Community College had been interested in buying it to expand the Vallejo Center on Columbus Parkway, but the school was outbid.
 Solano College President Jowel Laguerre said the institution is not presently pursuing a possible purchase of nearby property.
 Instead, the college may build a second building on the Vallejo Center campus to accommodate increased enrollment, Laguerre said.

 Right now at Toyota Vallejo, we have the an amazing inventory of used vehicles you'll love!
 Our dealership has the exquisite and dependable used vehicles you've been searching for, from certified used Toyotas, to great used cars from other reputable manufacturers.
-These low mileage vehicles all have competitive low price tags on them; browse through the full inventory here at our website and see for yourself!
+Click through our full inventory here at our website and see for yourself; you'll be sure to appreciate the competitive low prices on these low mileage vehicles!
 We even have free Carfax reports available!
-Come by Toyota Vallejo and test drive your perfect used vehicle.
+Come on over to Toyota Vallejo and test drive your dream used car.